Forget the big comeback; Detroit focuses on what can be saved

 The population continues in flux because of another acute problem for Detroit - the foreclosure crisis.
 As many as 42,000 of Detroit's estimated 380,000 homes could go to auction this fall.

-Poor services and the possibility that a state-appointed manager will take over the city have fueled frustration among African Americans, community leaders say.
+Poor services and the possibility that a state-appointed manager will take over the city have fuelled frustration among African Americans, community leaders say.

 "It is one thing to feel ignored, it is another to feel betrayed," said Pastor D. Alexander Bullock of Rev. Jesse Jackson's Rainbow PUSH Coalition.
 "Once people lose faith in the process, the only response will be to destroy it."